TULiberalArts/Public-Policy/pages/faculty.md

 layout: faculty
 published: true
 ---
-The MPP faculty includes a diverse array of faculty members from a variety of professional backgrounds and social science disciplines.
+The MPP faculty includes a diverse array of instructors from a variety of professional backgrounds and social science disciplines.
 Our faculty are agency heads, consultants, academics and much more.